zephyrproject-rtos/zephyr/doc/platform/basic_minuteia.rst

 Overview
 ********

-The basic_minuteia platform configuration is used by Zephyr applications to emulate the galileo platform (or something similar) running on QEMU.
+The |codename| uses the basic_minuteia platform configuration to emulate the galileo platform (or something similar) running on QEMU.
 It provides support for an x86 Minute IA CPU and the following devices:

 * HPET

-* Advanced Programmed Interrupt Controller (APIC)
+* Advanced Programmable Interrupt Controller (APIC)

 * NS16550 UART